lunayuehuang/MSE544_ImageSegmentation/README.md

 This notebook combines dataset preparation, U-Net training, and inference into a single end-to-end workflow for **MoS₂ defect segmentation**.

-Each section below corresponds to one cell in `L123-UNet-student-copy-v0.7.ipynb`.
-Copy each block into a new cell (in order) to recreate the entire notebook.

----

 ## Learning Objectives